-Ohio's College Credit Plus (CCP) program can empower students to earn high school and college credits simultaneously by taking courses at community colleges and universities.
-As Ohio's only public Historically Black College or University and 1890 Land-Grant Institution, Central State University offers a unique approach to learning, promoting academic rigor and positive learning experiences for students from diverse backgrounds.
-Plus, Central State is Ohio's most affordable public institution of higher learning, according to CollegeCalc.
+Ohio’s College Credit Plus (CCP) can help students earn college and high school credits at the same time by taking college courses from community colleges or universities.
+All public colleges and universities in Ohio are required to participate in College Credit Plus.
+The purpose of Ohio's College Credit Plus program is to promote rigorous academic pursuits and to provide a wide variety of options for college-ready students.
+As Ohio's only public Historically Black College or University and 1890 Land-Grant Institution, Central State University offers a unique approach to positive learning experiences for students from diverse backgrounds.
+Plus, Central State is among the most affordable four-year public universities in Ohio.

-Benefits of College Credit Plus
+Benefits of enrolling in College Credit Plus

-• Reduce the cost of college
+- Reduce the cost of college tuition and fees

 Get a head start